aws-samples/aws-ab-util/README.md

 ## AWS AB Util

-AWS AB Util is a utility CLI tool to manage deployment and execution of distributed Load Test using AB (Apache Bench) using AWS SSM and EC2.
+AWS AB Util is a utility CLI tool to manage deployment and execution of distributed load test using AB (Apache Bench) using AWS SSM and EC2.

 ## Install